Signatures (Basic): Three ways to Use E-Signing on TaxDome

 1. Create proposal templates for your agreements.
 You won’t need to mark up the document with e-signatures fields; an e-signature request and an agreement to terms are automatically added to the proposal template.

-Please note that, in proposals, you can't adjust the signature location.
+Please note that you can't adjust the signature location in proposals.
 It will always be at the bottom of the page.

 2. Edit templates and send proposals to clients for e-signing.